 - Four to five meals or snacks every day, including breakfast.
 Don’t skip meals.

 - A variety of foods from all the MyPlate food groups: fruits, vegetables, grains, lean protein and low-fat dairy.
 Moderate portions of healthy fats, such as olive and canola oils, walnuts, almonds and avocados.

 - Protein in all meals and snacks.
 Try nut butters, lean meats, fish, tofu, beans, lentils and low-fat dairy products with all meals and snacks.

 - Healthy beverages such as water, low-fat or fat-free milk or soy beverage or 100 percent fruit juice.

 Physical Activity and PCOS

 Regular exercise can help alleviate symptoms of PCOS.
 Get moving with at least 30 minutes of moderate-intensity physical activity most days of the week.
-(For weight loss, additional physical activity may be needed.)
 Increase muscle mass with strength-training exercises at least two times a week.